How to handle appeals of administrative decisions

 - Planned Unit Developments approved or denied (if allowed by the local ordinance) by the planning commission or legislative body

 - Site plans approved or denied by the zoning administrator, planning commission or legislative body

 The ZBA has the authority to reverse or affirm, in whole or in part, or modify the administrative decision being appealed.
 In so doing, the ZBA can also issue, or direct the issuance of, a permit.
 When making its decision, the ZBA must include the facts and reasons for arriving at its decision.
-See the article Administrative decisions require careful application to ordinance standards: Part 2 for more information.
+See Administrative decisions require careful application to ordinance standards: Part 2 for more information.

 The decision of a ZBA is final.
 It cannot be overridden by any local government body.
-A party aggrieved by the decision may however appeal to the circuit court for the county in which the property is located.
+A party aggrieved by the ZBA's decision may however appeal to the circuit court for the county in which the property is located.

 Additional details on the roles and authority of ZBAs in Michigan are included in Article VI of the Michigan Zoning Enabling Act.
 Local governments should discuss cases involving administrative appeals with their municipal attorney, hopefully someone who is well-versed in land use planning and zoning law.
 General questions about ZBAs and administrative appeals can be directed to a Michigan State University Extension land use educator.